DavidWProject/unit-4-game/README.md

 # unit-4-game - (Crystal Collector Game)
 ___________________________________________________________

+Programming Languages Used:
+1. HTML with Bootstrap
+2. CSS
+3. Javascript with Jquery

+Description:

 You will be given a random number at the start of the game.

 There are four crystals below.
 By clicking on a crystal you will add a specific amount of points to your total score.